iFR-ACSO/casos/README.md

 [SB2010]: Seiler, P., Balas, G.J.: Quasiconvex sum-of-squares programming. *49th IEEE Conference on Decision and Control*, pp. 3337–3342, Atlanta, GA (2010).
 [10.1109/CDC.2010.5717672](https://doi.org/10.1109/CDC.2010.5717672).

 [^1]: CaΣoS has been neither supported nor endorsed by CasADi or any of its affilitiates.
+[^2]: Using the MOSEK interface requires a separate licence; please see [MOSEK's homepage](https://www.mosek.com/resources/getting-started/) for details.